US details new international COVID-19 travel requirements

 Biden came under pressure from European allies to drop the restrictions, particularly after many European countries eased limits on American visitors.

-“The United States is open for business with all the promise and potential America has to offer,” Transportation Secretary Gina Raimondo said after Monday’s announcement.
+“The United States is open for business with all the promise and potential America has to offer,” Commerce Secretary Gina Raimondo said after Monday’s announcement.

 The main trade group for the U.S. airline industry praised the administration’s decision.